 For your convenience, we’ve included the DPA in our sign-up and order process.
-This means that the next time you start a community, these new terms will automatically apply to your project.
-If you are currently running a community and are the Platform Owner, you can accept these new terms by visiting your platform once it has been updated to platform version 5.6.0.
-This will make your platform ready for GDPR compliance.
+This means your platforms are ready for GDPR compliance.
 We specifically say “ready for GDPR compliance” instead of “GDPR compliant”, because there are a couple of more steps for you to take.

 If you haven’t used a privacy statement yet in your community then now is the time to do so.
 Keep in mind that it’s important to inform your members about:

 - What kind of data you are collecting using CMNTY

 - Why you are collecting this data, and

 You’ll be happy to know that we’ve made it easier for you to set up a privacy statement with a redesigned tool.
 And for your convenience we have supplied you with a basic privacy statement template.
 This basic statement should cover the most important aspects and of course you are free to use or extend it.
 See our help center article about privacy statements for more information.